jonchammer/audio-io/README.md

 # Audio I/O

-`audio-io` is a collection of I/O utilities written in pure Go that enable developers to efficiently work with audio data.
+`audio-io` is a library of I/O utilities written in pure Go that enable developers to efficiently work with audio data.
 Key features include:
   * A `.wav` file writer that supports:
     - PCM `uint8`, `int16`, `int24`, and `int32` formats